marukh197/sales-performance-analysis/README.md

 ## How to Run

-1.open jupyter-notebook
+1. open jupyter-notebook
-2.run app.ipynb
+2. run app.ipynb
-3.application will start on http://127.0.0.1:3500 (you can change the port)
+3. application will start on http://127.0.0.1:3500 (you can change the port)

 ## API Endpoints